Posted on

 What Muscle Groups To Train Together?

-That’s how normal people do it, but as I told you, there are no rules and you can do whatever the fuck you damn well please if being a weirdo is your thing!
+Anyway, that’s how normal people do it.
+But as I told you, there are no rules and you can do whatever the fuck you damn well please if being a weirdo is your thing in addition to being a sucker for love!

 SUBSCRIBE